MicrosoftDocs/power-automate-docs/articles/minit/process-mining-custom-install.md

 ## Installation scenarios

-The following table lists the required steps to install the Power Automate Process Mining desktop app for all scenarios.
+The following table lists the different scenarios to install the Power Automate Process Mining desktop app for all scenarios.

 |App Installer allowed  |Internet access | Steps |
 |---------|---------|---------|